LilithRainbows/HabboAirPlus/README.txt

 -Restored original clickRoomObject functionality (to allow alt, ctrl or shift with single click on room object) -Forced selected chat bubble style save
--Allow local load of furni swf files (needs to be located inside local_include folder)
+-Allow local load of furni swf files (needs to be located inside local_include folder) -Max chat input for commands increased to 200 characters